 December 5: USFIA and Canopy hosted a webinar, Forest Fiber in Fashion: The CanopyStyle Initiative.

 December 10: USFIA testified at the Office of the U.S. Trade Representative’s hearing on the negotiating objectives for the U.S.-Japan Trade Agreement.
 Our testimony is available here.

 December 12: USFIA and Associate Member Vandegrift hosted a webinar, Keeping Up with the Compliance Challenges: What Brands and Retailers Need to Know in 2019.

 December 18: USFIA testified at the U.S. International Trade Commission hearing on the probable economic effect of providing duty-free treatment for certain dutiable imports in the U.S.-EU Trade Agreement.
 Our testimony is available here.

 Calendar of Events

-January 9 (Online): USFIA will host our biannual members-only State of the Industry Virtual Townhall, a webinar on policy and association updates featuring USFIA leadership, counsel, and partners.
+January 9 (Online): USFIA will host our semi-annual members-only State of the Industry Virtual Townhall, featuring USFIA leadership, legal counsel, and partners.

 February 4-7 (Las Vegas, NV): Save the Date for SOURCING at MAGIC!
 We’ll provide details on seminars and other special events soon.